iambharath-ashok/Java-8-Features/Java 8 HandsOn.md

 -	All Date and Time API classes comes with utility methods for common operations like plus(), minus(), format(), parsing()

+Local : Simplified date-time API with no complexity of timezone handling.
+Zoned : Specialized date-time API to deal with various timezones.

 ###	Java 8 DateTime Packages